adlawson/nodejs-urine/README.md

 # Sample the syslog file through stdin with a probability of 0.1
 # Note that `tail` keeps the stream open, as will `urine`
 $ tail -f /var/log/syslog | urine -p .1

+# Sample the syslog file, grepping for "myapp" with a probability of 0.5
+$ tail -f /var/log/syslog | grep --line-buffered 'myapp' | urine -p .5

+# Sample output from a stream of `date` output with a probability of 0.1
+$ while true; do date; sleep 1; done | urine -p .1
 ```

 There's also a public JavaScript API for working with streams inside your